 Soybeans are the second most planted field crop in the U.S., trumped only by corn, and more than 80% of U.S. bean acres are found in the upper Midwest, according to the USDA.
 The legumes are grown for use in everything from food products to fuel.

 Getting seed in the ground at the right time, when soil temperatures get around 50°F, is always the goal, but new trials from Ehler Bros.
-Seed say planting soybeans early can boost yields in central Illinois in certain years.
+Seed say planting early can boost soybean yields in central Illinois in certain years.
 According to one of the company agronomists, farmers can get 8 to 10 extra bushels per acre by simply planting full-season soybeans earlier than they would normally—no later than the end of April.
 The company thinks growers should consider planting beans before corn, which would be a change of pace for most of the Corn Belt.

-Planting depth is another factor for setting yourself up for success.
+Soybean planting depth is another factor for setting yourself up for success.
 Soil temperature, moisture, and type of tillage all should be considered when choosing the depth you’ll plant beans at.
 Iowa State Extension advises Iowa farmers to not plant soybeans deeper than 2 inches.
 In fact, 1 to 1.5 inches deep is best for Iowa.

 The Thing About Dicamba

-Monsanto, BASF, and Corteva Agriscience, Agriculture Division of DowDuPont, market new formulations of dicamba that manufacturers say are lower in volatility than older dicamba formulations.
+Monsanto, BASF, and Corteva Agriscience, Agriculture Division of DowDuPont, market new formulations of the herbicide dicamba that manufacturers say are lower in volatility than older dicamba formulations.
 Although the herbicides resulted in excellent weed control in 2017, there was off-target damage.
 In some cases, off-target movement appeared to move miles away.